Chris503g/End-to-End-Pipeline-Airflow-DigitalSkola/README.md

-# End-to-End-Pipeline-Airflow-DigitalSkola
-Creating an End-to-End data Pipeline as a part of the final project at DigitalSkola.
-Extracting data from public covid19 API around Jawa Barat(West Java) to the staging area(MySQL), aggregating and populating data based on predetermined facts and dim table with airflow scheduling to PostgreSQL.
+# COVID19 Data Pipeline Automation using Apache Airflow
+A final project at DigitalSkola, development of an end-to-end data pipeline for managing COVID19 data from Jawa Barat.
+- Staging Area: Utilized MySQL database as the staging area for initial data storage
+- Data Processing Steps:
+  - Extracted data from the COVID19 API.
+  - Transformed and aggregated the data to facilitate analysis.
+  - Populated predetermined facts and dimension tables for structured storage.
+- Scheduling Tool: Leveraged Apache Airflow as the scheduling tool to orchestrate and automate pipeline workflow
+- Target Database: Deployed PostgreSQL as the target database to store processed data.

 ## ETL Architecture Diagram
 ![Screenshot 2022-07-20 150201](https://user-images.githubusercontent.com/75570657/179929690-0f4bfa0e-7102-4bb0-9338-1c0766f55b60.png)